 Figure 6.6.
-Using the 'Paint Brush' tool to modify the labels to map areas not selected by the filter.
+Using the paint brush tool to modify the labels to map areas not selected by the filter.

-without getting stray pixels.
-The label for the whitest region is meant to extend to the top of the tooth so that there is none of the previously made layers shows above it.
+intensity region in the tooth.
+Make sure that it is as big a threshold as possible without getting stray pixels.
+The label for the whitest region is meant to extend to the top of the tooth so that there is none of the previously made layers above it.
 If this is not the case, then open the 'Paint Brush' from the 'Tools' menu and set the bigger label as 'Mask Constraint 1'.
 It will probably be called 'REMOVE Threshold' under the 'Edit' menu.
-Now, simply paint the remaining pixels to extend the white region (Figure 6.6).
+Now simply paint the remaining pixels to extend the white region (Figure ??).
 The mask will help make painting easier, but this still has to be done slice by slice, so the painting can be skipped.
-Painting just makes the mesh look nicer.
+It just makes the mesh look nicer.
 Rename the layer to 'HighThresh'.

 Once the label for the whitest region is fully selected, use the 'BooleanRemove' tool again.
 Select the Target Layer as 'REMOVE Threshold' and the Mask Layer as 'High Threshold'.
 Also select the 'Replace' box before clicking the 'Run Filter' button.
 Rename REMOVE Threshold to MiddleThresh.
-There should be three labels for each of the obvious regions in the tooth (Figure 6.7).
-They should not overlap or contain any gaps between them.
-If there are overlapping regions or gaps in the labels, the mesh can still be run through BioMesh3D, but it won't be as clean.
+There should be three labels for each of the obvious regions in the tooth (Figure ??).
+They should not over lap or contain any gaps between them.
+If there are, the mesh can still be run through BioMesh3D, but it won't be as pretty.
 Once the three regions of the tooth are correctly labeled 'Export Segmentation' under the 'File' menu.
-Uncheck the group box and then select the three correct labels, HighThresh, MiddleThresh, and DarkRegion.
-Then click 'Continue'.
-Give the output .nrrd a name, such as 'tooth', and verify that the labels are numbered as you would like and then click 'Done'.
+Uncheck the group box and then select the three of the correct labels, HighThresh, MiddleThresh, and DarkRegion.
+Then click Continue.
+Give the output .nrrd a name like 'tooth' and verify that the labels are numbered as you would like and then click Done.
 This is the file that will be used in subsequent steps.
-Once the segmentation is exported from Seg3D, it can run through BioMesh3D.
+Once the segmentation is exported from